nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/TESTING.md

         # Initiate POST request and capture the response
         response = self.client.post(url, gamer, format='json')

-        # Store the Token from the response data
+        # Store the TOKEN from the response data
+        self.token = Token.objects.get(pk=response.data['token'])

+        # Use the TOKEN to authenticate the requests
-        self.token = 'Token ' + response.data['token']
+        self.client.credentials(HTTP_AUTHORIZATION='Token ' + self.token.key)

         # Assert that the response status code is 201 (CREATED)
-        self.assertEqual(response.status_code, 201)
+        self.assertEqual(response.status_code, status.HTTP_201_CREATED)

         # SEED THE DATABASE WITH A GAMETYPE
-        # This API does not expose a /gametypes
+        # This is necessary because the API does not
-        # URL path for creating GameTypes
+        # expose a /gametypes URL path for creating GameTypes

         # Create a new instance of GameType
         game_type = GameType()